 Customizing colors, title and icon

 To customize the title bar of a WinUI3 app, you have to get the instance of the AppWindow for the main window.
-With it you can get the AppWindowTitleBar instance and start customizing it.
+With it, you can get the AppWindowTitleBar instance and start customizing it.

-The AppWindow is an abstraction for the container for the app, representing the entity that the users interact when they move or resize the window.
-It can be seen as an abstraction of the HWND in Win32 and there is a 1:1 mapping between the AppWindow and the HWND for the main window of the application.
+The AppWindow is an abstraction for the container for the app, representing the entity that the users interact with when they move or resize the window.
+It can be seen as an abstraction of the HWND in Win32, and there is a 1:1 mapping between the AppWindow and the HWND for the main window of the application.
 You can get it with this code:

 _appWindow = this.AppWindow;